 Do you ever wonder if your team is high performing?
 If you are sure it is not, do you know why?

 Being in a high performing team can be an exhilarating and memorable working experience.
-Its output can be far more interesting and effective than the individuals can produce alone.
+It’s output is more interesting and effective than the individuals can produce alone.
 The collective voice of a team enables diverse views and multiple talents to support performance.
-Organisations know that strategic impact and efficiencies can result to outweigh the additional time and costs associated with that teamwork.
+Organisations know that strategic impact and efficiencies result to outweigh the additional time and costs associated with that teamwork.

 Given their accepted role in business performance, it is curious that time spent in a team so often looks and feels ineffective and costly.
 Have you ever been pulled reluctantly from what you have felt was your productive work to go to a team meeting that you couldn’t really see the point of?